cyberscribe/casplay-dnd/index.md

 | 11-15 | 3        |
 | 16-20 | 4        |

 For example, once all players have a character of level six or above, all new characters and existing characters below level 6 will advance to level 6.
+The DM will make the call as to when the next tier has been reached in the CasPlay series.

-This just ensures that we don't have characters of wildly differing levels joining a game.
+This ensures that we don't have characters of wildly differing levels joining a game.

 ## Relationships